 How to reach there?

 The nearest airport to Banff National Park is Calgary International Airport (YYC), which is about a 1.5-hour drive in normal traffic.
-There is a regular shuttle bus service from Calgary International Airport to Banff, but I recommend renting a car for the most flexibility in travelling around Banff.
+There is a regular shuttle bus service from Calgary International Airport to Banff, but I recommend renting a car for the most flexibility in traveling around Banff.
 You can also go by train from Vancouver, either on Canada Rail or the luxurious Rocky Mountaineer.
+Also, read Shenandoah National Park.

 Best time to visit